videosdk-live/videosdk-docs/docs/guide/dashboard/getting-started.md

 # Explore the Dashboard

 A Dashboard is a visual display of all of your data.
-While it can be used in all kinds of different ways, its primary intention is to provide information at-a-glance, such as your monthly, weekly and daily usage of Meeting & Video on Demand minutes.
+While it can be used in all kinds of different ways, its primary intention is to provide information at-a-glance, such as your monthly, weekly and daily usage of Meeting & Video on Demand (VOD) minutes and Remaining credit balance.

 ## Sections